You are here

 |Dates||Mid June to end of August|

-from £4,575 per person for 6 nights in a non-insulated canvas tent
+from £6,133 per person for 9 nights in an insulated canvas tent

-Price Includes: Return flights from the UK to Goose Bay, 1 night in Goose Bay on room only at the North Inn (one at the beginning and one at the end), 4 nights in Torngat National Park which includes round trip flight from Goose Bay to Saglek Airstrip, boat transfer to the camp, accommodation in an insulated tent built on wooden platforms and heated with a wood pellet stove.
+Price Includes: 2 nights in Goose Bay on room only at the Hotel North (one at the beginning and one at the end), 4 or 7 nights in Torngat National Park which includes round trip flight from Goose Bay to Saglek Airstrip, boat transfer to the camp, accommodation in an insulated tent built on wooden platforms and heated with a wood pellet stove.
 They feature electricity as well as beds with soft feather duvet bedding, all meals at base camp and all guided excursions.

-Not Included: Meals in Goose Bay, gratuities and items of a personal nature.
+Not Included: International flights from the UK to Goose Bay, meals in Goose Bay, gratuities and items of a personal nature.

 We would highly recommend adding a helicopter trip to your stay, we can arrange this for you.
 We would also recommend extending your stay with a few days in Newfoundland for a nominal cost.